elementary-Inc/blog/_posts/2021/2021-12-20-elementary-os-6-1-available-now.md

   link: https://laptopwithlinux.com/
   image: /images/sponsors/laptop-with-linux.svg
   hook: "Laptop with Linux offers laptops and desktops that are perfectly tuned and optimized for use with various Linux® based operating systems, and aims to make it accessible for every computer user to switch to Linux by increasing freedom of choice."

-soon: true # remove this line when the site is deployed
 ---

 Just over four months ago we [announced elementary OS 6 Odin](/elementary-os-6-odin-released) with new ways to be in control and express yourself, a slew of innovative new features, and a focus on gettability and inclusivity.
 So far, OS 6 has been downloaded from our website [over 250,000 times](https://plausible.io/elementary.io?period=custom&goal=Download&from=2021-08-10&to=2021-12-20&props=%7B%22Version%22%3A%226%22%7D)—and as always, that's not including downloads from third parties or direct downloads via torrent that bypass our download page!